vishnu1411/Oct25DallasHack/01-Data_Challenges/F02 - Data Engineering/challange.md

 In this challenge, you will:

-✅ Use two JSON data sources for source data.
-One uploaded directly to Fabric, and the other in a NoSQL instance.
-✅ Set up an **Upload JSON to Fabric**
-✅ Create a CosmosDB instance and **upload JSON to COSMOSDB**
-✅ Move the data through a **Medallion Data Architecture** to a Silver staging layer for use in Challenge 3
+✅ Move the 2 data sources data through a **Medallion Data Architecture** to a Silver staging layer for use in Challenge 3, starting with the data directly uploaded to Fabric.
+✅ Ingest the data from the CosmosDB instance.
+Move this data to **Silver** structured destination.
+✅ **Produce a CSV version of the JSON file** for use with the AI workshop in day 2
 ✅ Assign **permissions**
-✅ **Produce a CSV version of the JSON file** for use with the AI workshop in day 2

 ---